KLYE-Dev/snak/README.md

     init|int
     Initialize project, makes folders and files which are needed for starting a dapp project.

     compile|cmp
     Compile all contracts in contracts folder and makes artifacts in the build folder
     you need to initialize a project before using this command.

     migrate|mgt [accountname]
     deploy contract on the Burrow
     you need to initialize a project before using this command.

     list_accounts|acnt
     Load all accounts
     you need to initialize a project before using this command.

     default_accounts|acnt
     List all predefined accounts
     No need to initialize a project before using this command.

     create_account|crtac <pass_phrase>
     Creates unsafe account included private key, public key and address and displays on the terminal,
     No need to initialize a project before using this command.

     balance|blnc <address>
     Get balance of a specefic account
     No need to initialize a project before using this command.

     transact|tx <priv_key> <data> <address> <fee> <gas_limit>
     Do regular transaction to a contract, you need pass the private key of sender and address of contract
     you need to initialize a project before using this command.

     send|snd <priv_key> <address> <fee>
     Do regular transaction, you need pass the private key of sender and address of reciever
     you need to initialize a project before using this command.

     random_transact|rtx <count>
     Doing random Transaction,
     you need to initialize a project before using this command
     you should put a list of accounts(name = account_list.json) in accounts folder first!.

     install_burrow|insl
     install burrow blockchain, and copy the files to the home directory (.burrow),
     No need to initialize project for this command.

     uninstall_burrow|unsl
     uninstall burrow blockchain, and back up the files to the home directory (burrow-backup),
     No need to initialize project for this command.

     run_burrow|rnbrw
     run burrow blockchain,you need install burrow first!,
     No need to initialize project for this command.

     *
     call|calf <contract_name> <function_name> <parameters_list>
     Calls the function of specefic contract, you need to pass the list of parameters like this var1,var2,...,varK ,comma    separated.
     You need to initialize a project before using this command.

     run_monax_keys|rks [ip_address]
     Runs the Monax key server on port 4776,
     No need to initialize a project before using this command.

     import_keys|imks <file_name>
     Import keys in the monax key server
     No need to initialize a project before using this command.

     chain_id|chid
     Get chain id of the blockchain
     You need to initialize a project before using this command.

     genesis_hash|genhash
     Get Genesis Hash of the blockchain
     You need to initialize a project before using this command.

     latest_block_height|lbckh
     Get Latest Block Hash of the blockchain
     You need to initialize a project before using this command.

     info|inf
     Get Info of the blockchain
     You need to initialize a project before using this command.

     latest_block|lbck
     Get Latest Block of the blockchain
     You need to initialize a project before using this command.

     config|conf
-    Get the current config of the snak
+    Get the current config of the hsc-helper-cli
     If you haven't created any project burrow url will be http://127.0.0.1:1337/rpc by default
     You may need to initialize a project before using this command.
 ```